ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

 Before we start, you need to have the following:
 - A VPS with Docker installed
-- A Github repository with your app
+- A GitHub repository with your app

-## Step 1: Select a Github repository
+## Step 1: Select a GitHub repository

 You can either create a new repo or use an existing one.
 For this example, I will use a simple Node.js app.